-Why Do You Need Google My Business?
+Why Do You Need Google Business Profile (GBP)?

 On average, small businesses in Toronto, Canada, receive between 500 to 1000 search views and approximately 300 maps views every month.
 These numbers are average and before COVID-19.
 This data shows there is an excellent opportunity to get more views, actions, and clicks as a result of your localized content.

-GMB helps business owners get views on their content without waiting for Google to rank it in the top 10 search engine results.
+Google Business Profile (GBP), formerly Google My Business (GMB) helps business owners get views on their content without waiting for Google to rank it in the top 10 search engine results.
 If you post regularly, you can earn a spot in the top 3 business listings for relevant search terms.
 This placement helps you add a new post at least every 7 days.

 - Keep Your Listing Complete & Accurate